asciamanna/asciamanna.github.io/_drafts/programming-by-coincidence.md

 #### Dead Code

 Dead code is everywhere in these codebases obscuring the code's intent and creating an unnecessary maintenance burden.
-Unused fields and methods in classes, unused classes, invalid tests that still get run, unused third-party libraries are all a result of copying and pasting code from elsewhere.
+Unused fields and methods in classes, unused classes, unnecessary or invalid tests that still get run, unused third-party libraries are all a result of copying and pasting code from elsewhere.

 ####  Misleading Comments